-Wages - Wages are payment for employment, including commissions, bonuses, back pay awards, and the cash value of all remuneration paid in any medium other than cash.
+Wages - Payment for employment, including commissions, bonuses, back pay awards, and the cash value of all remuneration paid in any medium other than cash.
 The cash value of meals and lodging will be exempt if it is included as a condition of employment for the convenience of the employer.